-Students seeking a minor in Materials Engineering should complete a Materials Minor and Program Planning Approval Form or in the Mechanical Engineering Department office.
+Students seeking a minor in Materials Engineering should complete a Materials Minor and Program Planning Approval Form or in the Mechanical & Materials Engineering Department office.
 As with any minor, you’ll need to choose a faculty member in the department as an advisor, but the department can help you if you aren’t sure how to do that.

 A minor in Materials Engineering gives you a broad understanding of the issues surrounding materials science and the impact on the design, processing, and performance of systems around us.
 Engineers and scientists who understand the properties of materials and how those properties change due to processing are better prepared to make accurate decisions.